 Where to Stay in London for 2 Days

-A lot of people will advise you to stay in Central London on your first trip… Normally I advise against that, but if you only have 2 days in London, you don’t want to spend them all on the Tube getting to and from your hotel or Airbnb!
+A lot of people will advise you to stay in Central London on your first trip… Normally I advise against that, but if you only have one day in London, you don’t want to spend them all on the Tube getting to and from your hotel!
 If you have your heart set on staying in Central London, look at neighborhoods like Hoxton or Clerkenwell.
-These neighborhoods are away from the crowds but walking distance from attractions like Covent Garden, the West End, and the British Museum, which you can squeeze into this itinerary.
+These neighborhoods are away from the crowds but within walking distance of attractions like Covent Garden, the West End, and the British Museum, which you can squeeze into this itinerary.

 Otherwise, if you need to save or are open to staying in another part of town, look at: